enric1994/4InARow/README.md

 ![Alt text](/10000.png)

-Assuming that there are 3^64 possible scenarios, and each scenario needs to be played one time in each column, and assuming that the time per game will stay constant, the time required to compute a perfect database is 4.578*10^30 hours (more that the age of the univers).
+Assuming that there are 3^64 possible scenarios, and each scenario needs to be played one time in each column, and assuming that the time per game will stay constant, the time required to compute a perfect database is 4.578*10^30 hours (more than the age of the universe).
 The size of this database is around 1.14 * 10^23 GB.